Mastercard/flow/IMPLEMENTATION_STATUS.md

 - 08's restricted real-Flow tracer now covers the early call association, actual A→B binding with controlled independent native overlap, admission grants, callback-context restoration, basic entry-stop gating and normal owned drainage.
+  Ticket 18 adds explicit exceptional Stop and exact late-drain proof below;
-  Exceptional stop/drain remains incomplete and is not force-finalized.
+  bounded cancellation channels remain 19 and nothing is force-finalized.
 - 09's principal ownership/selection/pool guards are implemented; its complete
   adversarial acceptance is still partial.
 10's packaged-consumer portion is now exercised, but its intended-IDE Run/Debug/navigation/selection/Stop gate has **not passed**.
-Safely disposable retained registration/model-reference cleanup also remains an unverified acceptance item; repeat/re-entry guards do not prove it.
+Ticket 18 exercises safely disposable model/native-table cleanup at the supported lifecycle seam; whole-consumer retained-reference acceptance remains 25, and the packaged fixture's repeat/re-entry guards do not prove it.
 - 05 needs the actual 6,000–7,000-flow consuming workload and resource-owner input.
   That environment was not supplied; the reported 52/25-minute observations are not new measurements or a diagnosed serial-tail cause.
 - 17 has only the supported actual-fixture slice below, not complete acceptance.
-  18–19 and 21–27 are not delivered.
-Bounded cancellation, late-safe release, correlated capture/cutoff, truthful stopped-run final artifacts, consumer-owner audits, integrated compatibility, performance assessment and rollout remain open.
+  18 has only the supported Stop/ownership slice below; 19 and 21–27 are not
+  delivered.
+Bounded cancellation, integrated late-safe release, correlated capture/cutoff, truthful stopped-run final artifacts, consumer-owner audits, integrated compatibility, performance assessment and rollout remain open.